last 28 - first 91

-the programme to help you prepare for and navigate a successful, effective and satisfying first 90-days in your new role
+a programme created to help you prepare for and navigate a clean, respectful and diligent exit from your old role and a successful, comfortable and effective entrance into your new role

 The first 90 days of a new role can determine your success or failure and have implications for the rest of your career.